alpipego/wcber-badges/README.md

 ## License

-The WordPress and WordCamp names and logo are licensed by the [http://wordpressfoundation.org/trademark-policy/](WordPress Foundation).
+The WordPress and WordCamp names and logo are licensed by the [WordPress Foundation](http://wordpressfoundation.org/trademark-policy/).
 The original background images are copyrighted by [Alexander Goller](https://alexandergoller.com).
 The right of use have been granted to WordCamp Berlin, the creation of the badges and the use on the webpage for [WordCamp Berlin 2017](https://2017.berlin.wordcamp.org/).<br>

 ### Want to create your own version?